-This first step was secretly the most important – albeit straightforward – one.
 It is surprising how often we can overlook our own hunches about people or how we feel when we do business with them.
-In these cases things tend to work out fine at the start because they tick all the boxes, but when things get more advanced then a lack of basic chemistry and shared values can lead to major communication breakdowns.
+In these cases, things tend to work out fine at the start because they tick all the boxes, but when things get more advanced then a lack of basic chemistry and shared values can lead to major communication breakdowns.

 The values of the people working with you on your software development will be important.
 What is their attitude to quality and integrity?
 A good question to ask a leader of a software development company would be: “Why are you doing this?”
 Listen out for what their reason is, and if it resonates with you, then you have found the right firm.

 A great creative process is also about creative conflict.
 No successful project has ever escaped the ups and downs of human interaction and emotion.
 So ask the question, “how do you deal with conflict?”.
 There is no right or wrong answer, but what you are looking for is a balanced and genuine answer that you feel will work for you.
 Prick your ears for canned responses like “it is all about the customer” or “ we really run things so smoothly that it never arises”.
 While we are highly customer-focused, it is also important that we look after ourselves as a company and keep good professional boundaries.
 While we navigate our projects with fluency and skill, we’d be lying if we said that there were never difficult decisions to make or mistakes along the way.